Judge Gideon Frisbee House

 Judge Gideon Frisbee House is a historic home located at Delhi in Delaware County, New York, United States.
-It was built about 1798 and consists of a 2-story, clapboarded, rectangular-frame main section with a 1 1/2-story rear wing.
+It was built around 1798 and consists of a two-story, clapboarded, rectangular-frame main section with a 1 1/2-story rear wing.
 The house is in the Federal style.
 It serves as headquarters of the Delaware County Historical Association.

 It was listed on the National Register of Historic Places in 1976.